CentreSecuriteIA/textbook/docs/Chapters/2-Risks/7-Appendix.md

 **Instrumental Convergence Dilemma.** Instrumental convergence, as previously discussed, is a likely outcome if left unchecked, given that power is a universally beneficial resource for achieving various ends.
 Central to the report is the hypothesis that observed misaligned behaviors in response to certain inputs indicate potential misaligned power-seeking behaviors associated with those inputs.
 Therefore, any misalignment detected in contemporary systems could presage power-seeking tendencies in more advanced future systems.

 **Inherent Technical Challenges.** The phenomenon of Specification Gaming is a significant concern.
 When systems optimize for proxies that correlate with the desired outcome, they may inadvertently disrupt this correlation.
 Similarly, issues arise during the search for systems that fulfill specific evaluation criteria, for example, goal misgeneralization.
-Meeting these criteria does not guarantee that the systems are inherently driven by them
+Meeting these criteria does not guarantee that the systems are inherently driven by them.

 **The Imperfection of Existing Solutions.** Current strategies for shaping objectives, such as promoting honesty or rewarding cooperation, are still rudimentary and fraught with limitations, as detailed in the section 'Problems with RLHF'.
 Moreover, attempts to control capabilities through specialization or prevention of capability enhancement often conflict with economic motivations.
 For instance, an AI tasked with maximizing a startup's revenue will naturally gravitate towards enhancing its capabilities.
 Sometimes, to remain competitive, a high degree of generality is indispensable.
 Options for control, such as containment (boxing) or surveillance, also tend to run counter to economic drives.
 Collectively, all proposed solutions carry inherent problems and pose significant risks if relied upon during the scaling of capabilities.